Effective Date: April 1, 2017

 Some of VMware's websites allow our users to publish content via discussion forums, blogs, user-editable documents, and commenting systems.
 Any information that is disclosed in these forums becomes public information which could be read, collected or used by other users to send you unsolicited messages.
 We are not responsible for the personally identifiable information you choose to submit in these forums.
 You should exercise caution when deciding to disclose your personal information.

 VMware uses some cookies that are strictly necessary for the delivery of services on our website.
 Cookies that are strictly necessary allow us to improve the safety and security of our website, authenticate account users, allow you to access your private accounts on our site, allow you to sign into many portals with the use of only one login, balance the traffic on our site, and remember information that you have submitted on forms when you request services on our site.
-Cookies that are strictly necessary do not gather any information about you that could be used for marketing or remembering where you've been on the internet.

 As is true of most websites, VMware collects and/or logs Internet Protocol addresses, Internet domain names, the web browser and operating system used to access the VMware web site, the website visitor’s location, the files visited, the time spent in each file, and the time and date of each visit.
 VMware collects these through the use of log files and web beacons.